-As the United States economy starts to rebound, a public initiative has sparked a wave of support for broadening the public educational system to include financial literacy as a prerequisite to graduating.
+As the United States economy starts to rebound, a public initiative has sparked a wave of support for broadening the public education system to include financial literacy as a prerequisite to graduating.
 Many believe that educating kids about personal finance should start when they are still in elementary school.
 As a result, many school districts have started to require students to learn about basic financial standards, such as saving, spending, budgeting, and investing their money wisely.
-These tools and resources equip teachers with supplemental lesson plans, workbooks, activities, interactive games, and other resources to help instill sound financial sense in their students.
+These tools and resources equip teachers with supplemental lesson plans, workbooks, activities, interactive games, and other resources to help instill a sound financial sense in their students.

 - My Money: Teacher Resources: A government resource that equips educators to build financial literacy programs aimed at educating students of all ages.

 - US Mint: Financial Literacy Teacher Resources: The United States Mint offers an abundance of activities, lesson plans, and other resources to help educators instill sound financial sense into their students.

 - Jump$tart Coalition: Teacher Resources: The Jump$tart Coalition offers comprehensive resources for both teachers and students who wish to improve their understanding in financial literacy.